springfall2008/batpred/docs/install.md

 - Scroll down the add-on store list, to find either 'File editor' or 'Studio Code Server' as appropriate, click on the add-on, click 'INSTALL'
 - Once the editor has been installed, ensure that the 'Start on boot' option is turned on, and click 'START' to start the add-on

-Thereafter whenever you need to edit a configuration file in Home Assistant you can navigate to Settings / Add-on's / *editor_you_chose_to_use* / 'OPEN WEB UI'
+Thereafter whenever you need to edit a configuration file in Home Assistant you can navigate to Settings / Add-on's / *editor_you_chose_to_use* / 'OPEN WEB UI'.
+You can also turn the 'Show in sidebar' option on to give a quicker way to directly access the editor.

 If you are using the File Editor to edit Predbat's configuration files, you will need to turn **OFF** the **Enforce Basepath** option in order to access files in different directories (i.e. within the appdaemon directory):

 - From the File editor add-on page, click on the 'Configuration' tab to change this setting).
 It is set to 'On' by default:<BR>
 ![image](https://github.com/springfall2008/batpred/assets/48591903/298c7a19-3be9-43d6-9f1b-b46467701ca7)

+If you are using Studio Code Server it will default to showing just files and folders in the /config directory.
+To access the entire HA directory structure, click the three horizontal bars to the left of 'Explorer', File, Open Folder, type '/' (root) and click OK.

 ## AppDaemon-Predbat combined install